codemonument/deno_downstream/Readme.md

-# Deno Scripting Template
+# Downstream

-A template repo for developing scripts with deno.
-These scripts can be compiled to single js files or even bundled with the deno executable for distribution.

-This could also be used as a base for a cli written in deno, simply use a cli-args parsing package in `main.ts` and build out the commands.
+A deno module for downloading files in a streaming fashion.
+The base of this module is `downstream.ts`, which queries the file and returns the ReadableStream<UInt8Array>, as well as a progress Stream in percent (from 0 to 100) (not included yet).

+This base function is then augmented with various utility functions for writing this stream into a file or passing it to other streams, as I see fit.

 ## Folder Structure